Cajivah/where-is-truck-vehicles/README.md

 You can then execute your native executable with: `./build/vehicles-1.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/gradle-tooling#building-a-native-executable.

+## Custom scripts

+A short wrapper for building and pushing both native and JVM containers to dockerhub have been created as `_buildPush.sh` and `_buildPushNative.sh` respectively.
+If building native, use graalvm jdk distribution.
+Both wrappers require you to set `DOCKERHUB_USERNAME` and `DOCKERHUB_PASS` env variables properly.